 Increase Your Production by Handling Distractions

-Have you ever ended a very busy day only to realize you accomplishing nothing?
+Have you ever ended a very busy day only to realize you accomplished nothing?
 You were probably distracted.

 Ever wonder why you feel frustrated at work?
 Distractions might be stopping you.